Leo-G/backup-bash/README.md

 exec="/path/to/executable" to your executable directory

-Tutorial on original author built it is at http://techarena51.com/index.php/inotify-tools-example/
+Tutorial on how original author built it is at http://techarena51.com/index.php/inotify-tools-example/